SSDeepthiKatta/ASE-LAB2/README.md

 # Task 1:
 Create Wireframes for Web Pages.

+# Task 2:
-# Task 2:Create 3 Web Pages.
+Create 3 Web Pages.
 •	Registration Page to create a Account for a User.
 •	Login Page to get User Credentials.
 •	Home Page created with Directions and Weather between two Cities using Google API's.